zhaopinglu/qinghe/readme.md

 * Exporting summary log seems not correct: Exported tables: 0

 # Change Logs:
+* 0.9.11 - Fixes:
+  * Fixed a bug: Missing WITHIN clause for the listagg function in ora2my_ddl.yaml which is still required in 11g/12c.
 * 0.9.10 - Fixes:
   * Fixed a data type bug: oracle number to mysql int rule: data_type = 'NUMBER' and data_scale = 0 and data_precision < 11
   * Fixed a bug: The data type of snap_scn variable was u32 which could cause overflow since the oracle scn is a u64 value.